 The purpose of wound dressings is to protect the wound from fungal infection or insect attacks.
 This was common practice when I started gardening.
 I remember people carrying around jars of grease for the purpose.
 Arborists seemed to prefer paint for the job.
 I learned that Vaseline (petroleum jelly) worked just as well as the commercial preparations.
 Then came the advice that tree wounds needed no dressings – they would heal themselves.
 I took the line of least resistance and sided with the “no dressing” faction.

-The outcome of this dispute: practice good hygiene, using clean tool when you prune, do the work on a day when humidity is low, and let the tree recover in the natural way, without human interference.
+The outcome of this dispute: practice good hygiene, use clean tools when you prune, do the work on a day when humidity is low, and let the tree recover in naturally, without human interference.

 5 Examples of Free Garden Advice that I Might Have Followed but Didn’t.